Iketaki/MMM-WebView/README.md

 ## Installation

-1. Clone this repository in your `modules` folder, and install dependencies:
+1. Clone this repository in your `modules` folder:

 ```bash
 cd ~/MagicMirror/modules # adapt directory if you are using a different one